About Us

 Eileen Zilch

-As the Executive Director and President of Community Catalysts, Eileen Zilch brings over 30 years of Corporate, Consulting, and Non-Profit leadership to the team.
+As the CEO and President of Community Catalysts, Eileen Zilch brings over 30 years of Corporate, Consulting, and Non-Profit leadership to the team.
 With an MBA from the University of Pittsburgh, Eileen started her career at Ford Motor Company.

 As a Director at SpringHill Camps for 10 years, Eileen worked in both operational and support leadership roles.
 Her roles at SpringHill included Marketing Director, Regional Day Camp Director, and Central Services Director.
 Eileen's signature leadership style is creating high-performing teams and taking something good and making it great.